spiffe/spire-tutorials/metrics/README.md

 ##  Graphite & StatsD Configuration

 We use the official Docker image for Graphite and StatsD.
 This image already contains all the services necessary to collect and display metrics.
-For this tutorial we map the port `80` that belongs to the nginx proxy that reverse proxies the Graphite dashboard and the port `8125` where StatsD listens by default.
+For this tutorial we map the port `80` that belongs to the nginx proxy that reverse proxies the Graphite dashboard and the port `8125` where StatsD listens by default to the same external ports of 80 and 8125, respectively.
 The `graphite-statsd` service definition is:

 ```console